 Elements of a Successful Broker Website

 If you already have a website, congratulations!
 You’re ahead of the game.
 Let’s take some time to make sure your website is fully serving your business.
-We’ll go page by page and give you the essentials for each.
+We’ll go through all the web pages needed and give you the essentials for each.
 If you do not have a website, feel free to skip to the next section to learn how to set up a new website.

 Think of your homepage as your virtual front door.
-This is the main page to draw visitors into your website, and therefore needs to give an overview of your business and offerings, as well as provide guidance on where else to look.
+This is the front page to draw visitors into your website, and therefore needs to give an overview of your mortgage broker business and offerings, as well as provide guidance on where else to look.

 - Logo: Place your logo in the upper left-hand corner.
-This will clearly identify your brand.
-Further, most companies place their logos in the same spot, so users will expect to see it there.
+This will clearly identify your mortgage business.
+Further, most companies place their logos in the same spot, so your target audience will expect to see it there.

-- Navigation: Also at the top of the page should be a navigation menu to your other pages.
-Remember, with your homepage you are inviting users in and showing them where else to go.
+- Navigation: Also at the top of the page should be a navigation menu to your other web pages.
+Remember, with your first page you are inviting users in and showing them where else to go.

 - Header: HubSpot marketing platforms say users should be able to tell what your business does in under three seconds.
 Make your header short and sweet and really hone in on your message.
 Our is "Nation's Leader in Rental Loans."

 - Key-Business Selling Points: This is essentially your elevator pitch.
-List out what makes your business stand out and why customers love you.
+List out what makes your mortgage business stand out and why new customers will love you.

-- Sub-Headers: Now that you have your business initiatives summed up in a few keywords, you can break the rest of the information into sections with sub-headers.
+- Sub-Headers: Now that you have your mortgage broker initiatives summed up in a few keywords, you can break the rest of the information into sections with sub-headers.
 We have sections featuring our loan programs, our experience, and our testimonials.

-This is the page that tells your story and establishes your credibility.
+This is where on a mortgage website you tell your story and establish your credibility.

-Here are the main points you want to convey on your About page:
+Here are the main points you want to convey on About pages:

-- Establish Credibility: What do your customers say about you?
-Are you accredited with any trusted organizations, such as the Better Business Bureau?
+- Establish Credibility: What do your clients say about you?
+Are you accredited with any trusted organizations, such as the National Association of Mortgage Brokers?
 Have you won any awards?

-- Share Your Mission and Values: Websites make it hard to connect on a personal level, but sharing your mission statement and the values you hold as a business can help.
+- Share Your Mission and Values: Mortgage broker websites make it hard to connect on a personal level, but sharing your mission statement and the values you hold as a mortgage broker can help.

-Here is what you need to put on your contact page to give your audience ample opportunities to reach you:
+Here is what you need to put on your contact section to give your audience ample opportunities to reach you:

-- Contact Form: Put a form on the page so people can fill it out, and share their contact information with you.
+- Contact Form: A contact form allows more customers to share their contact information with you.

-- Address: Even if you run a business where people do not visit you in the office, putting an address adds credibility.
+- Address: Even if clients do not visit you in the office, putting an address adds credibility.